Tuberculosis Control Program

 Signs and Symptoms of TB

-Persons with latent TB infection (LTBI) are infected with tuberculosis but do not experience symptoms.
+Persons with TB infection (TBI) are infected with tuberculosis but do not experience symptoms.

 Persons with TB disease will likely experience the following symptoms.